 - agile way of working used in learning projects,

 - the weight and scope of soft skill development in the curriculum, and

 - track record of the school, its clients and client references.

 Sometimes, hiring a university graduate will still be the best solution.
 And sometimes not.

-We suggest that you make a conscious and deliberate decision about your criteria, so that you can find the best match for the open position – and manage the IT skills shortage at your company with even better results.
+We suggest that you make a conscious and deliberate decision about your criteria, instead of going for the filters you’re used to.
+So that you can find the best match for the open position – and manage the IT skills shortage at your company with even better results in the long run.

 Codecool is a leading programming school in Hungary, with further campuses in Poland and Romania, and over 2000 graduates working at 250+ companies all over Europe.
 Our flag-ship course is our 12+6 months full-stack developer course.
 We offer up-skilling and re-skilling courses, too, and corporate academy programmes fully covering hiring, onboarding and continuous tech training services.
 We are proud members of The European Social Simulation Association (ESSA), promoting the development of digital education in Europe.